Lindahe0707/A-B-Testing-Course-and-Final-Project/Course notes.md

 **Changes over time**

-seasonal or event-driven effect, novelty effect, change aversion.
+Seasonal or event-driven effect, novelty effect, change aversion.
 Use pre and post period combined with cohort analysis to understand the change over time.